Orangestella/Text-Adventure/readme.md

 ### Gameplay
 Player's strength will be reduced by 1 per minute.
 Eating food can increase the strength.
 When strength goes to 0, the game shall be terminated.

-## Environment Requirement
-There are currently no experiments for this issue.
-It is recommended to use the Windows system to run the program.

-## Todo
-Increase the error tolerance of instruction input.